 What Is The Relation Between Traditional Bullying & Online Bullying?

 A new study from the University of Florida says that 80% of the students are cyberbullying victims.
 They are more likely to experience bullying at school as well.
-Boys and girls used to troll their fellows at school are more likely to perform bullying on the web.
-It means that traditional bullies have adopted technology to extend their activity using verbal, non-verbal tactics.
+Boys and girls who used to troll their fellows at school are more likely to engage in bullying on the web.
+It means that traditional bullies have adopted technology to extend their activity using verbal and non-verbal tactics.

 Cyberbullying laws that parents need to know

 Laws related to online bullying are different from state to state worldwide.
 Governments worldwide have come up with serious concerns about cyberbullying, and they have introduced new laws.
-Covid-19 has increased the bullying online because kids and online predators are spending more time in the digital world.
+COVID-19 has increased online bullying because kids and online predators are spending more time in the digital world.
+The

-eSafety Commissioner in Australia has unveiled stats given below:
+eSafety Commissioner in Australia has unveiled the stats given below:

-- 1 out 5 kids in Australia become the victim of harassment online via social networks
+- 1 out of 5 kids in Australia becomes the victim of harassment online via social networks

-- 20% of Australian kids become the witness and involved in bullying online
+- 20% of Australian kids become witnesses and are involved in bullying online

-- Every young online bully have experienced cyber bulling one way or the other
+- Every young online bully has experienced cyberbullying one way or another

-- 55% of Australian becomes the victim of online abuse, solicitation and 38% blocked the online predators
+- 55% of Australians become the victim of online abuse and solicitation, and 38% blocked the online predators

-- 28% of kids have got advice from parents after interaction with cyber predators
+- 28% of kids have received advice from parents after interaction with cyber predators

-- Only 12% of the kids have reported about social media authorities
+- Only 12% of the kids have reported on social media authorities

 The Australian authorities have announced that there are no legitimate laws related to bullying online.
-The government has advised that young kids should keep logs of bullying that take place on social media or somewhere else.
-It would help to prosecute the culprits under the criminal code, 1955 related to telecommunication crimes.
+The government has advised that young kids should keep logs of bullying that takes place on social media or somewhere else.
+It would help to prosecute the culprits under the Criminal Code, 1955, related to telecommunication crimes.

 According to the Statistics

-The adoption of social media and technology all across the glove has finally opened the doors for a new type of bullying that is known as bullying online.
+The adoption of social media and technology all across the globe has finally opened the doors for a new type of bullying that is known as online bullying.
 The online harassment these days is one of the biggest concerns for parents due to the following reasons.

 - It can happen around the clock

-- The new type of bullying or cyberbullying could last longer because things these days are associated with only posting that can remain longer.
+- The new type of bullying or cyberbullying could last longer because things these days are associated with only posting, which can remain longer.

-- The detection of cyberbullying or harassment is very difficult unlikely bullying, it happens under complete silence, which makes it harder for parents to know it about.
+- The detection of cyberbullying or harassment is very difficult, unlike bullying, which happens under complete silence, which makes it harder for parents to know about it.

 Cyberbullying is a continuous problem

-Almost 95% of the teens are connected to cyberspace and 85% of teens are on social media apps and websites, according to the study of PEW Research Center.
-Seemingly, it is a good sign that teens are getting enough piece of knowledge from the internet.
-However, at the same time teens are more likely to get engaged or have encounters with the harmful interactions, and online bullies.
+Almost 95% of the teens are connected to cyberspace, and 85% of teens are on social media apps and websites, according to the study of PEW Research Center.
+Seemingly, it is a good sign that teens are getting enough knowledge from the internet.
+However, at the same time, teens are more likely to get engaged or have encounters with harmful interactions and online bullies.

 - 42% of the teens got bullied online on the Instagram social messaging app

-- 37% of teens encounter with the cyber predators on Facebook
+- 37% of teens encounter cyber predators on Facebook

 - 31% of kids have experienced digital bullying using Snapchat